sindyluu/sindyluu.github.io/README.md

-# About me and ancient bats, rats, and their DNA
+# About me and why ancient bats, rats, and their DNA

 Hello!
 My name is Sindy Luu and welcome to my blog about my research projects and personal journeyings through a PhD and science.